Pengrey/SRC/SRC/Project 1/Report.md

 ```

 #### ACL definition
-To better limit the access through the network, some ACLs where made:
+To limit the access through the network, the following ACLs were created:
 ```sql
 # Access Control Lists
 set firewall name RESTRICTED default-action drop